 Notes: Number of observations has been rounded to four significant digits as per U.S. Census Bureau Disclosure Guidelines.
 Standard errors are clustered at the country level.
-Coefficients for the terms in levels are omitted. λ denotes the selection term in a Heckman model.
+Coefficients for the terms in levels are omitted. $\lambda$ denotes the selection term in a Heckman model.
 All regressions use the number of transactions completed by the relationship as intensity measure.
 Column (1) runs on the sample of annual level.
 Column (4) controls for importer and exporter size separately.
 Column (5) controls for the actual value transacted of the product in the quarter.
-Column (6) includes two dummies directly and digh, respectively, capturing whether a country's average GDP per capita over the sample period was in the second or third tercile, respectively, and two average Rule of Law dummies from Kaufmann et al. (2010).
+Column (6) includes a country's log average GDP per capita over the sample period and two average Rule of Law dummies from Kaufmann et al. (2010), capturing whether a country's average rule of law score over the sample period was in the second or third tercile.
 Column (7) has a fixed effect for each individual country interacted with the exchange rate change.
-Column (8) and (9) re-run the regression on the sample of positive (including zero) and only relationship-product triplets that transact in every quarter.
-Column (2) is estimated via the selection model described in Appendix D. Column (3) re-runs the regression on data aggregated to the negative exchange rate changes, respectively.
+Column (8) and (9) re-run the regression on the sample of positive (including only relationship-product triplets that transact in every quarter.
+Column (2) is estimated via the selection model described in Appendix D. Column (3) re-runs the regression on data aggregated to the zero) and negative exchange rate changes, respectively.